-Name and Age Principal Occupation and Business Experience Director Since Carlton M. Johnson, Jr. (age 52) Mr. Johnson has served as a Director since November 1999 and was appointed Chairman of the Board on October 22, 2010.
-Mr. Johnson is in-house legal counsel for Roswell Capital Partners, LLC, a position he has held since June 1996.
-Mr. Johnson has been admitted to the practice of law in Alabama since 1986, Florida since 1982 and Georgia since 1997.
+Name and Age Principal Occupation and Business Experience Director Since Carlton M. Johnson, Jr. (age 53) Mr. Johnson has served as a member of the Board of Directors since November 1999 and was appointed Chairman of the Board on October 22, 2010.
+Mr. Johnson has served as in-house legal counsel for Roswell Capital affiliated entities since June 1996.
+Mr. Johnson has been admitted to the practice of law in Alabama since 1986, Florida since 1988 and Georgia since 1997.
 He has been a shareholder in the Pensacola, Florida AV- rated law firm of Smith, Sauer, DeMaria, Johnson and was President-Elect of the 500 member Escambia-Santa Rosa Bar Association.
 He also served on the Florida Bar Young Lawyers Division Board of Governors.
 Mr. Johnson earned a degree in History/Political Science at Auburn University and Juris Doctor at Samford University - Cumberland School of Law.
 Mr. Johnson also serves on the board of Patriot Scientific Corporation, and formerly served on the boards of CryoPort, Inc. (ceased in May 2012), and Ecotality, Inc. (ceased in March 2012).
 The Board of Directors concluded that Mr. Johnson should serve as a director in light of the extensive public company finance experience that he has obtained through serving on the boards and audit committees of Patriot Scientific Corporation, CryoPort, Inc. and Ecotality, Inc. 1999 4